hilbix/tino/howto/vpn/fastestvpn.md

 > If you are an EU citizen and using an US server,
 > US law may force you to enter data,
 > because you come from an US IP.
-> However it can be unlawful to export this data from the EU,
+> However it can be unlawful to export this data from the EU.
 >
 > (For example, US law requires you to enter your ZIP code.
 Which is protected data according to GDPR in EU.)
 >